-While many people in the Northern part and in Turkey regard Northern Cyprus to be an independent state, this isn’t a view shared by the majority of the international community which still sees Cyprus as one entity albeit a divided one.
+While many people in the northern part and in Turkey regard Northern Cyprus to be an independent state, this isn’t a view shared by the majority of the international community which still sees Cyprus as one entity, albeit a divided one.

-So what is there to see and do in Cyprus?
+What is there to see and do in Cyprus?

 Lets start with the obvious one.
 Cyprus has some gorgeous beaches!

-As Europe’s Southernmost country it also has a fantastic climate with long sunny days and warm weather year-round.
+As Europe’s Southernmost country, it also has a fantastic climate with long sunny days and warm weather year-round.
 From March to November most days are warm enough for lazing on the beach and this alone sets it apart from pretty much everywhere else on the continent besides Spain’s Canary Islands which are also located a long way South of mainland Europe.
 The winter is mild and still generally pleasant although the summer can be uncomfortably hot.

-By avoiding the busy Summer holidays period (late to July till early September) you can beat the crowds, get warm but slightly more bearable weather and get much better prices.
+By avoiding the busy summer holidays period (late to July till early September), you can beat the crowds, get warm but slightly more bearable weather and get much better prices.
 Tour operators like First Choice often have good all inclusive deals throughout the year and the island is small enough to get anywhere in a day so it’s sensible to find yourself a base and explore Cyprus at your own pace.

 A visit here is a must and you can easily explore both sides of the city on the same day.
 In the Turkish half grab a bargain at the bustling bazaar or visit the traditional baths.
 Hopping back over into Southern Nicosia you can find great parks, squares and a few museums which document the troubled recent history of Cyprus in more detail.